Selling a website can be an overwhelming process, especially if you’ve never done it before.

 - If it’s trending, that’s a good sign, as it indicates that there is potential for growth.

-- It’s also important to show the buyers if the niche is seasonal, as that will affect how much traffic your website gets.
+- It’s also important to show the interested buyers if the niche is seasonal, as that will affect how much traffic your website gets.

 - This will show buyers how much revenue you are generating from affiliate commissions.

-- Advertising Sales: Similar toot the affiliate sales report, this will show potential buyers how much monthly profit you are generating from advertising networks such as ezoic or google adsense.
+- Advertising Sales: Similar toot the affiliate sales process report, this will show potential buyers how much monthly profit you are generating from advertising networks such as ezoic or google adsense.

 These are just some of the reports you’ll need to include when selling your website.